noiseprotocol/noise_spec/noise.md

   * 96 bits nonces (e.g. in RFC 7539) are a confusing size where it's unclear if random nonces are acceptable.

+Rekey defaults to using encryption with the nonce 2^64^-1 because:

+  * With `AESGCM` and `ChaChaPoly` rekey can be computed efficiently (the "encryption" just needs to apply the cipher, and can skip calculation of the authentication tag).

+Rekey doesn't reset `n` to zero because:

+  * Leaving `n` unchanged is simple.

+  * If the cipher has a weakness such that repeated rekeying gives rise to a cycle of keys, then letting `n` advance will avoid catastrophic reuse of the same `k` and `n` values.

+  * Letting `n` advance puts a bound on the total number of encryptions that can be performed with a set of derived keys.
 The authentication data in a ciphertext is 128 bits because:

   * Some algorithms (e.g. GCM) lose more security than an ideal MAC when